citrix/workspace-linux-authentication-manager-configuration/docs/index.md

 ## Component overview

-The SSO component of Citrix Receiver for Linux acts as a secure cache for credentials used for Single Sign-on.
+The SSO component of Citrix Workspace app for Linux acts as a secure cache for credentials used for Single Sign-on.
 The FC API (libCredInject.so) stores either a username and password or a smart card PIN credential in SSO when a user is changed.

 The Self-Service Plugin (SSP) performs tasks with StoreFront or a Web Interface/PNA server such as enumerating a user’s applications and requesting ICA files for a launch.